Cycling Accident Solicitors — Scotland

 There is a three-year time limit to make a personal injury claim.
 However, this doesn’t mean you have three years to start the claims process.

-Instead, you must either raise a court action or settle a claim within this three-year period.
+Instead, you must either raise a court action or settle a claim within these three years.
 There are some exceptions to this rule, so we recommend speaking to our personal injury solicitors for specialist advice regarding the best course of action.

 In Scotland, if the injured party lacks the mental capacity to make a bicycle accident claim, a trusted individual can pursue the claim on their behalf.
-This could be done through a power of attorney, an intervention order or a litigation friend.
+This could be done through:

-A power of attorney would need to be appointed before your accident (while you still have mental capacity), and it should be stated that they have the power to make legal decisions on your behalf.
+• Power of attorney: They would need to be appointed before your accident (while you still have mental capacity) and it should be stated that they have the power to make legal decisions on your behalf.

-The duration of cycling claims normally depends on the complexity of the case and whether the other party accepts fault.
-Typically, most claims are resolved within 6 to 18 months.
+The duration depends on the complexity of the case and whether the other party accepts fault.
+Typically, most claims are resolved within six to 18 months.
 However, more complex cases involving severe injuries or disputed liability may take longer.

-Most cycling accident claims are resolved through negotiation between your solicitors and the defendant’s insurance company without the need for court proceedings.
+Not necessarily.
+Most cycling accident claims are resolved without court proceedings.
 However, if liability is disputed or a compensation agreement can’t be reached, court action may be necessary.

-Even if court action is initiated, many cases settle before reaching the trial stage.
+Even when court action begins, most cases settle before trial.
 Should your claim go to court, our team will support and represent you throughout the process, ensuring you’re well-prepared and your case is presented effectively.

 How much could you claim?